imashrafali/my-cheat-sheet/handling erros.md

+# My errors in git and solutions

-# To handle permission denied error
+## To handle permission denied error

-'''open windows credential manager click the github and remove the user you want to remove
+1. open windows credential manager
+2. click the github
+3. remove the user you want to remove
-'''

-# Error-2
+## Error-2

 <b> ! [rejected]        master -> master (non-fast-forward)
 error: failed to push some refs to 'git@github.com:imashrafali/my-cheat-sheet.git'